-Table 37.
+Table 38.
 The In Memory view displays metrics on space usage by object in memory

-Parameter Description Indexes Allocation Total amount of memory (in MB) allocated for the indices.
+Parameter Description dbid The database ID number.
+Database Name The name of the database.
+XTP Enabled Whether or not the database is XTP enabled.
+Resource Pool Name The name of the resource pool allocated to the database.
+Percent of Pool Total memory usage of the objects within the database.
+Tables Allocation Total amount of memory (in MB) allocated for the tables.
+Indexes Allocation Total amount of memory (in MB) allocated for the indices.
 System Allocation Total amount of memory (in MB) allocated for the system.
 Table Used Total amount of memory (in MB) used by the tables, including row versions.
 Indexes Used Total amount of memory (in MB) used by the indices, including row versions.
 System Used Total amount of memory (in MB) used by the system, including row versions.